-When a squatter pays property taxes in addition to having some form of color of title, the required continuous possession time is reduced to 7 years (down from the usual 20 years).
+However, when a squatter pays property taxes in addition to having some form of color of title, the required continuous possession time is reduced to 7 years (down from the usual 20 years).

 How to Get Rid of Squatters in Wisconsin

 Wisconsin does not have any specific laws for getting squatters off of a property.
 All landowners in Wisconsin who are dealing with a squatting situation must go through a judicial eviction process in order to remove squatters.